OpenNebula/docs/source/administration/sunstone_gui/suns_views.rst

 A Different Endpoint for Each View
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 OpenNebula Sunstone views can be adapted to deploy a different endpoint for each kind of user.
 For example if you want an endpoint for the admins and a different one for the cloud users.
-You will just have to deploy a new sunstone server (TODO deploy in a different machine link) and set a default view for each sunstone instance:
+You will just have to deploy a :ref:`new sunstone server <suns_advance>` and set a default view for each sunstone instance:

 .. code::